"Oh no! DON'T TOUCH THAT LEVER!"

 Knuckles hopped down from the generator to meet her on the ground.
 The bat dropped gently in front of him, lips pursed.

-"Very well, if that's how you wanna play, I'll will take it from you!"
+"Very well, if that's how you wanna play, I'll take it from you!"

-The hatch had opened.
-Liquid magma bubbled beneath them.
+The hatch had opened, shaken loose by her attack.
+Molten rock bubbled beneath them.

-A high-heeled boot slipped over the side of the narrow barrier generator and a slender body followed it down.
+A high-heeled boot slipped over the side of the narrow barrier generator and a slender body followed after it.

 His first instinct was to take her hand so the Master Emerald would be safe.
 He didn't lie about that.
 Yet at that moment she was in his power, caught, vulnerable.

-He could reach down and snap her neck like a twig.
+He could reach down and snap her neck like a twig, if the mood struck him.

 It would be the easiest thing in the world.
 Knuckles' hands could rend steel like paper.
 Her bones would be so soft in comparison.
 The bat-girl would be dead and he could take the Emeralds without struggle.
-Her poison on this world, a poison that broke the moon itself, would be gone forever.
+Her poison on this world, a poison that broke half the moon, would be gone forever.

 The woman pulled away with an almost offended cry, slipping out of his hand.